East Texas Fall Foliage Routes

 *Hwy 16 traveling East from Lindale to Winona and on to Highway 271.
 Lots of photo opportunities of barns, horses and exotic animals.
 There are several bodies of water and creeks along the way.

 Take some time this fall and treat yourself to a scenic drive in beautiful East Texas!
-Share your East Texas fall photos with us by sending your photos to email@example.com!
-Or visit our Facebook fan page and post your photos on our wall!
+Share your East Texas fall photos with us by sending your photos to firstname.lastname@example.org!
+Or visit our Facebook fan page and post your photos on our wall and hashtag #MYETX on Instagram!